dexit/commons-booking-2/readme.md

-# Commons Booking 2
+# CommonsBooking 2

 CB2 is a complete rewrite of [Commons Booking](https://github.com/wielebenwir/commons-booking).
-It is currently far from feature complete.
+It is currently under heavy development.

 Main reasons for a new code base were: